themostclueless/qeaml.github.io/pages/character/Gar28.md

 ## Appearance

 Gar is an anthropomorphic siamese cat.
 She has blue eyes with thin pupils.
 Her hips are unnaturally wide.
-She is 187cm tall (6 feet 1 inch).
+She is 165cm tall (5'5").

 ## Trivia